ThuyKat/Spring-Security-/README.md

 - When we start the application, the AuthenticationFilter will pass user'credientials to AuthenticationManager, the manager picks the correct AuthenticationProvider and evoke the authenticate method while passing the authentication object with users credentials.
 The authenticationProvider object then call UserDetailsService to get userDetail instances from DB.
 The authenticationProvider nows get all what is needed for authentication process, it returns to the filter the authentication object with the Principle which is credentials already verified using DB's userDetails.

-## Authentication process demonstration : JDBC authentication with Spring Security
+## Authentication process demonstration : JDBC authentication with Spring Security and JPA

+1. Config DataSource in application.properties

-1. We need to tell Spring that we have user credentials in our database and need to go look for username, if username matched then look for password, then if the user is valid, activated --> We need to connect the server to our database and also config DataSource bean
+ We need to tell Spring that we have user credentials in our database and need to go look for username, if username matched then look for password, then if the user is valid, activated --> We need to connect the server to our database and also config DataSource bean

 ```
 spring.application.name=SpringJDBC